Paying income tax | Western Cape Government

 Description:

 When the tax season opens, thousands of people queue outside the South African Revenue Services (SARS) offices to submit their returns.
-This year SARS is doing things differently to help save you time and keep you safe.
+SARS are doing things differently to help save you time and keep you safe.

 Instructions: